underlay/tasl/docs/schemas.md

 }
 ```

 In general, the infima and suprema of arbitrary types X and Y **are not guaranteed to exist**.
-The method `types.hasCommonBounds` checks whether two types have an infimum and supremum (if they have one then they also have the other). `types.greatestCommonSubtype` and `types.leastCommonSupertype` will **throw an error** if call with types that do not have common bounds.
+The method `types.hasCommonBounds` checks whether two types have an infimum and supremum (if they have one then they also have the other). `types.greatestCommonSubtype` and `types.leastCommonSupertype` will **throw an error** if called with types that do not have common bounds.

-Intuitively, `types.greatestCommonSubtype` and `types.leastCommonSupertype` are two complementary ways of "merging" two types by either discarding extra product components and keeping extra coproduct options, or keeping extra product comopnents and discarding extra coproduct options, respectively.
+Intuitively, `types.greatestCommonSubtype` and `types.leastCommonSupertype` are two complementary ways of "merging" two types by either discarding extra product components and keeping extra coproduct options, or keeping extra product components and discarding extra coproduct options, respectively.

 ```ts
 import { types } from "tasl"